stamenD/Strainerr/README.md

 # NativeScript(with Angular)

 #### Description:
-My personal app for workouts.With it you can save your workouts(have different categories) and when you consume protein in calendar and watch your progress.This app show how many times you train every week in appropriate charts.
+My personal app for workouts.With it you can save your workouts(there are different categories).Also you can mark days when you took a protein.There is an ability to keep track your progress with appropriate charts and graphs.

 I use  UI Components:
  * Chart